26 Jun A Quick Look at Amazon Web Services (AWS) Migration – On Premises to Cloud

 - Technical/Functional: Order, Speed and Priority in which data/applications should be moved from on-premise to the cloud should be assessed.
 Other assessments include determining the type of applications to be moved to the cloud, assessing the capability of cloud infrastructure and finding out if existing resource management and configuration tools can be reused.

 - Financial: Detailed study to evaluate on-premises cost which includes, server and storage costs, network cost and IT labour costs should be carried out.
-This is then compared with Cloud based infrastructure costs and cost of moving data to AWS cloud is estimated.
+This is then compared with Cloud-based infrastructure costs and the cost of moving data to the AWS cloud is estimated.

 Step 2: Migration Tools

-This includes Amazon managed cloud data migration tools like direct connect, snowball, storage gateway, technology partnerships, kinesis firehouse etc. There are friendly interfaces which integrate existing process flows like recovery/backup.
+This includes Amazon managed cloud data migration tools like direct connect, snowball, storage gateway, technology partnerships, kinesis firehose etc. There are friendly interfaces which integrate existing process flows like recovery/backup.